Design a living room in Scandinavian style with AI

 How is Scandinavian different from modern?

 Scandinavian shares modern's restraint but adds warmth through pale wood, natural textiles, and multiple light sources.
-Modern can read cool and architectural; Scandinavian always reads soft and lived-in.
+Modern can read cool and architectural; Scandinavian often feels softer and more lived-in.

 What are the best colors for a Scandinavian living room?